 apply before January 23, 2018 to be considered for this program.

 Teens, dive into design!
 Immerse yourselves in art, architecture, urban planning, landscape architecture, interiors, fashion, and gain insights into careers involving all aspects of design.
 You’ll develop skills and partnerships to further a future in the design industry all while making a difference in your community and the spaces where you live and learn.

-Design Your [Neighbor]hood is a multi-session intensive workshop focused on visual art, design (in the broadest sense), and community change.
-In this experience-based program, you'll go on site visits to businesses and organizations that create designs and make decisions that pervade our everyday experiences.
-These behind-the-scenes opportunities inspire you to think beyond high school and expose you to careers in art, architecture, design, fashion, urban planning, and social activism.
+Design Your [Neighbor]hood is a multi-session workshop focused on visual art, design—in the broadest sense—and social change.
+In this experience-based program, you'll go on site visits to organizations that make designs decisions that impact our everyday activities.
+These behind-the-scenes opportunities expose you to a broad range of career opportunities.
 You'll also develop a studio practice where you'll acquire the skills needed to articulate your process and design three-dimensional models that communicate your ideas.

-Previous projects include partnerships with Arts and Academics Academy where students redesigned the school’s computer lab and hallway, and a partnership with Seattle’s Youth Violence Prevention Initiative, where the young designers worked in teams to propose three teen-friendly concepts for the Seattle Waterfront.
+Previous projects include partnerships with Seattle Parks and Recreation in reimagining the Teen Room at the South Park Community Center, Arts and Academics Academy where students redesigned the school’s computer lab and hallway, and a partnership with Seattle’s Youth Violence Prevention Initiative, where the young designers worked in teams to propose three teen-friendly concepts for the Seattle Waterfront.

 Support for Design Your [Neighbor]hood is provided by